Bristol Youth Offending Team

 - give information to the court

-- supervise young people serving a community sentence
+- supervise young people serving a community sentence, find out about community sentences on GOV.UK

-- keep in touch with young people sentenced to custody
+- keep in touch with young people sentenced to custody, find out about custody on GOV.UK

 - support young people awaiting sentence